flowcommerce/docker/README.md

     go run build.go

-This will create a new image using the git tag from this repository, build the image, tag w/ latest, and update this README so the example is the latest version of the play image.
+This will create a new image using the git tag from this repository, build the image, and tag w/ latest.

 ## postgresql